OnTheSideNet/website/README.md

 # On The Side

-A Slack community for sharing your side projects to encourage support and motivation.
+A Slack community for sharing progress on your side projects to encourage support and motivation.

 [**Join in** - it's *free*!](https://join.slack.com/t/onthesideworkspace/shared_invite/enQtNzA0MTcyOTk4MzA2LWEzNjcxODIzM2I3ZjA0MWQ2YTI4YzcxZGMxNTkwNGI5ZGRkYWZmYWVmOTdmOTc3NmIyZjRmN2RmMjk1NTZlZGQ)